lambdaclass/mina_bridge/README.md

 These curves are referred to as “tick” and “tock” within the Mina source code.

 - Tick - Vesta (a.k.a.
 Step), constraint domain size 2¹⁸  [block and transaction proofs]
 - Tock - Pallas (a.k.a.
-Wrap), constraint domain size 2¹²  [signatures]
+Wrap), constraint domain size 2¹⁷  [signatures]

+See [the Pickles section of the Mina book](https://o1-labs.github.io/proof-systems/specs/pickles.html) for more details.

 The Tock prover does less (only performs recursive verifications and no other logic), so it requires fewer constraints and has a smaller